Antiz96/arch-update/README.md

 **If the systray applet doesn't start at boot regardless**, please read [this chapter](#the-systray-applet-does-not-start-at-boot).

 The systray icon will automatically change depending on the current state of your system ('up to date' or 'updates available').
-When clicked, it launches `arch-update` via the [arch-update.desktop](https://github.com/Antiz96/arch-update/blob/main/res/desktop/arch-update.desktop) file.
+When clicked, it launches `arch-update` in a terminal window via the [arch-update.desktop](https://github.com/Antiz96/arch-update/blob/main/res/desktop/arch-update.desktop) file.

-The systray applet attempts to read the `arch-update.desktop` file at the below paths and in the following order:

-- `$XDG_DATA_HOME/applications/arch-update.desktop`
-- `$HOME/.local/share/applications/arch-update.desktop`
-- `$XDG_DATA_DIRS/applications/arch-update.desktop`
-- `/usr/local/share/applications/arch-update.desktop` <-- Default installation path when installing Arch-Update [from source](#from-source)
-- `/usr/share/applications/arch-update.desktop` <-- Default installation path when installing Arch-Update [from the AUR](#AUR)

-In case you want (or need) to customize the `arch-update.desktop` file, copy it in a path that has a higher priority than the default installation path and modify it there (to ensure that your custom `arch-update.desktop` file supersedes the default one and that your modifications are not being overwritten on updates).

-This can be useful to force `Arch-Update` to launch with a specific terminal emulator when clicking the systray applet for instance.
-**If clicking the systray applet does nothing**, please read [this chapter](#force-the-desktop-file-to-run-with-a-specific-terminal-emulator).
+**If clicking the systray applet does nothing**, please read [this chapter](#run-arch-update-in-a-specific-terminal-emulator).

 ### The systemd timer